Your First 3 Steps To Success As A New Comedian

 There is additional important information related to this article located on the new Addendum page.

-After of couple tries, here is what it provided:
+After a couple of tries, here is what it provided:

 1. Attend comedy shows and open mic nights to get a feel for the comedy scene.